open-compensation-token-license/license-token-website/wikisrc/axie-infinity-s-blockchain-for-open-source-funding.md

 ### Governance and Community Involvement

 Community involvement is central to Axie Infinity's ecosystem.
 The Axie community holds significant power in the governance decisions through a decentralized autonomous organization (DAO).
 Holders of AXS tokens can propose changes, vote on critical game and economic decisions, and participate in shaping the game's future, emphasizing a communal approach powered by blockchain.
+For more on decentralized governance, refer to [Decentralized Governance in Open Source](https://www.license-token.com/wiki/decentralized-governance-in-open-source).

 ## Blockchain for Open Source Funding